cjmielke/RxRx19-analysis/README.md

 ## Visualization

 I've been looking for more opportunities to play with tSNE embedding, and this problem lends itself to this technique.
 I start with plots on 5% of the full shuffled dataset.
-The most important, and enthusiastic finding, is that the embedding vectors for the Mock and UV-inactivated cells tend to form significant clusters, suggesting that this homeostasis appears to be relatively stable from the perspective of the microscopy images.
+The most important, and enthusiastic finding, is that the embedding vectors for the Mock and UV-inactivated cells tend to form significant clusters, suggesting that this homeostasis appears to be relatively stable amongst many microscopy images.

 |              |   |
 :-------------------------:|:-------------------------: